web3privacy/web3privacy/Use-cases.md

 # Decentralised identity

-**Practicle approach**: "I am..." (example "I am an accredited investor") - use this during research or a brainstorm thinking around "proving certain attribute of an identity" without revealing whole picture.
+**Practical approach**: "I am..." (example "I am an accredited investor") - use this during research or a brainstorm thinking around "proving certain attribute of an identity" without revealing whole picture.
 Another example: "_I am a Starcraft 2 Grandmaster league player" - attribute, "but I don't want others to know that I'm a Serral_"

 | Use case | Example |
 | :---         |     :---:      |